Stem cell storage FAQs

 1. What does stem cell storage cost?

-You can alsoย store cord blood, cord tissue and amnion in multiple portions across two separate storage locations.
-This ensures the possibility of multiple treatments and extra protection in the unlikely event of a disaster.
+You can also store cord blood, cord tissue, placenta cells and amnion in multiple portions across two separate storage locations.
+This enables the possibility of multiple treatments, if sample volume and cell count allow, and ensures extra protection in the unlikely event of a disaster.

 2. When are the payments due?